The kids from OVW that changed WWE

-And now, more than a decade since Cena, Orton, Lesnar and Batista first made an impact on WWE, WWE Classics reveals the untold story of how their paths crossed before they were Superstars.
+And now, as WWE Network prepares to look back on how Superstars like Cena, Orton, Lesnar and Batista helped define an era in the "Ruthless Aggression" documentary series premiering this Sunday, WWE Classics reveals the untold story of how their paths crossed before they were Superstars.

 John Cena was a can’t-miss prospect.
 After a year of training in California, the bodybuilder was signed to a developmental deal by WWE in 2001 and sent down to Louisville for further seasoning.
 After his arrival in Ohio Valley Wrestling, Cena joined forces with Rico, who was trying to be a role model for the fans.
 Rico dubbed the ripped Cena, then known as The Prototype, “The Perfect Man.”

 While the people of Kentucky didn’t take to Rico and Cena’s condescension, there was no doubting the pair’s success.
 They captured the OVW Southern Tag Team Titles and dominated the division for a good portion of 2001.